-Subsequent events have been evaluated through December 19, 2023, which is the date the financial statements were available to be issued.
+Subsequent events have been evaluated through October 18, 2024, which is the date the financial statements were available to be issued.

-Worldwide Emergencies - The Coronavirus Pandemic has been a major disruption to the entire world and now we are all reeling from the more recent Russia-Ukraine and Israel-Hamas conflicts.
+Worldwide Emergencies - The Coronavirus Pandemic was a major disruption to the entire world and now we are all reeling from the more recent Russia-Ukraine and Israel-Hamas conflicts.
 And the not-for-profit industry is not immune to a significant downturn when the economy slows or worse goes into a recession because of worldwide emergencies like these.
-Accordingly, such changes could materially affect the Organization's account balances and the amounts shown in the statement of financial position at February 28, 2023.
+Accordingly, such changes could materially affect the Organization's account balances and the amounts shown in the statement of financial position at February 29, 2024.